isc-projects/kea/doc/sphinx/arm/install.rst

    and bison (.yy files).
 Kea sources have C++/h files generated out from them.
 By default Kea does not use flex or bison to avoid requiring installation of unnecessary dependencies for users.
-   However, anything in the parses is changed (such as adding a new parameter), flex and bison are required to regenerate parsers.
+   However, if anything in the parses is changed (such as adding a new parameter), flex and bison are required to regenerate parsers.
 This option permits that.